Overview

 Graduates are prepared to be professional nurses who will practice in a variety of health-care settings.
 Central to our mission is the preparation of nurses who will work to enhance the quality of health of individuals, families, communities and society.

 McMaster’s current nursing curriculum uses a problem-based, small group, self-directed educational model.
-Students may complete their McMaster (BScN) degree at one of three sites:
+Students may complete their McMaster (BScN) degree at one of two sites:

 Applicants will be considered for admission to each institution to which they apply.
-Applicants interested in either Mohawk or Conestoga colleges must apply through the Ontario College Application Service (OCAS).
+Applications to both sites must be done through the Ontario University Applications Centre (OUAC).
+A supplementary application is required for this program.

 Students attend the institution to which they are admitted for the entire four years of the program.
-Transfer from the colleges to the university site is not an option.
-Similarly, transfer from McMaster University to the colleges is not an option.
-Students from all three institutions will graduate with a McMaster University Bachelor of Science in Nursing degree upon successful completion of the program.
+Transfer from the college to the university site is not an option.
+Similarly, transfer from McMaster University to the college is not an option.
+Students from both institutions will graduate with a McMaster University Bachelor of Science in Nursing degree upon successful completion of the program.

 The School of Nursing pioneered problem-based learning (PBL) in nursing education and we continue to believe that this approach best prepares our students for the roles that they will hold after graduation.
 PBL involves small and large group, self-directed learning that emphasizes interpersonal skills, independent learning, and leadership qualities.
 Learning is a process of inquiry, a skill to develop as a life-long activity in an environment conducive to openness and sharing between Faculty and students.
 Self-directed learning promotes the development of critical thinking abilities and self-evaluation skills.
 Students apply concepts from nursing and related disciplines to their experiences in classroom, simulation, and clinical settings.